searls/testing-as-such/part-1-what-is-a-test/README.md

 $ node add.test.js
 ```

-Nothing is output, which isn't very reassuring, but since the command exits
+Nothing is output, which isn't especiaaly reassuring, but since the command
-cleanly, it's probably safe to infer that should means "it's working".
-It may
+exits cleanly, it's probably safe to infer that should mean it's working.
+It
-not be full-featured by modern standards, but there's no doubt that
+may not be full-featured by modern standards, but there's no doubt that
-`add.test.js` is testing `add.js`.
+`add.test.js` is indeed a test of `add.js`.

 Note that nowhere in this example did we run a test runner from the command
 line, install an assertions library, or use any other tool but our runtime.
 These things are ubiquitous and helpful aids for authoring and maintaining
-tests, but don't ever let anyone tell you they're inherently necessary to test
+tests, but never let anyone tell you they're inherently necessary to test
 your software.

 This is a point worth emphasizing: you are in near-total control of how you get
-feedback on the code you're writing.
-If writing one-off test scripts like the
+feedback on the code you write.
+If writing one-off test scripts like the one
-one above is too cumbersome, then you might adopt a tool to reduce the drudgery
+above is too cumbersome, then you might adopt a tool to reduce the drudgery and
-and encourage consistency.
-If running your tests is too slow to enable rapid
+encourage consistency.
+If running your tests is too slow to enable the
-feedback loops on whatever you're writing, you might find yourself needing to
+productivity of rapid feedback loops, you might find yourself needing to strip
-strip out some of the complexity and indirection that testing tools often
+out some of the complexity and indirection that testing tools often introduce.
-introduce.
-Choosing the right tools for the situation at hand and then employing
+Choosing the right tools for the situation at hand and then employing them to
-them to the right extent is just the first of many tradeoffs to be negotiated
+the right extent is just the first of many tradeoffs to be negotiated with
-with respect to testing.
+respect to testing.